Elizabethtown, Kentucky

-Elizabethtown is a home rule-class city and the county seat of Hardin County, Kentucky, United States.
-The population was 28,531 at the 2010 census, and was estimated at 30,289 by the U.S. Census Bureau in 2019, making it the 11th-largest city in the state.
-It is included in (and the principal city of) the Elizabethtown–Fort Knox, Kentucky Metropolitan Statistical Area, which is included in the Louisville/Jefferson County–Elizabethtown–Madison, Kentucky-Indiana Combined Statistical Area.
-The Elizabethtown Metropolitan area had a 2019 estimated population of 153,057, making it the 5th largest metropolitan area in the state.
+Elizabethtown is a home rule-class city in Hardin County, Kentucky, United States, and its county seat.
+The population was 31,394 at the 2020 census, making it the ninth-most populous city in the state.
+It is the principal city of the Elizabethtown metropolitan area, which is included in the Louisville/Jefferson County–Elizabethtown–Madison, Kentucky-Indiana combined statistical area.
+The Elizabethtown metropolitan area had a population of 125,569 in 2020.